pavan161617/player_reid_project/README.md

 - ⭐ Star it on GitHub
 - 🔄 Fork it and build on it
 - 💬 Share feedback and open issues

-> “AI in sports is not the future — it’s the **present**.
-Let’s build smarter analytics together.”